djalbat/occam-parsers/README.md

 ## Examples

 There are three examples, one for each parser.
-To view them, open the `index.html` file in the `examples` directory.
+To view them, open the `index.html` file in the root of the repository.
 Each example shows a representation of the parse tree, which is useful for debugging.

 ### BNF example